-Doppler ultrasound uses harmless sound waves to create a picture of your blood flow.
-This test can detect narrow or blocked arteries and blood clots in the veins.
+Doppler ultrasound uses harmless sound waves to evaluate and create pictures of blood flow inside your blood vessels.
+This test can detect narrow or blocked arteries and veins due to an abnormality pressing on them or blood clots inside.

 You’ve had a stroke

-You’ve had symptoms, such as short-term loss of strength, speech, or vision
+You’ve had symptoms, such as short-term loss of strength, problems with speech, vision, or pain or swelling in your arms or legs

 You will lie on an exam table.